mapninja/CV/README.md

   To allow researchers, scholars and do-gooders to do more meaningful work by helping them investigate, quantify and solve spatial problems with technology, and to be always doing something at least moderately amazing
 ____
 ### Expertise
- * Over 20 years of experience using Geographic Information Systems and geotechnology for research and teaching, the last 9 spent as Yale University's Geospatial Swiss Army Knife.
+ * Over 20 years of experience using Geographic Information Systems and geotechnology for research and teaching, the last 3 spent as Stanford University's Geospatial Swiss Army Knife, the previous 10 at Yale University.
  * Expertise in a broad range of geospatial and supporting software and hardware
-  * QGIS, the entire Esri GIS Software Ecosystem, Google Earth Pro, OpenGeoportal, Geoserver, GDAL, DNRGPS, ENVI
+  * QGIS, the entire Esri GIS Software Ecosystem, OpenGeoportal, Geoblacklight, Geoserver, GDAL, DNRGPS, ENVI, etc...
-  * Web-based GIS platforms, APIs and services, including Google Maps, Google Maps APIs, Google Earth Engine, Carto, Mapbox, OpenStreetMap, GeoCommons, Geojson.io, MapShaper.org, OpenMapquest API,  Geolocate API, OpenLayers, Leaflet.js and more
+  * Web-based GIS platforms, APIs and services, including Google Earth Engine, Carto, Mapbox, OpenStreetMap, OpenLayers, Leaflet.js, etc...
   * Development and scripting languages, including Python, JavaScript and Unix Shell
   * Operating systems, including OSX, Windows Desktop and Server, Debian GNU/Linux, Ubuntu GNU/Linux, and RHEL
   * Application and database platforms, including Apache, IIS, Tomcat, MS SQL Server, MySQL, PostgreSQL, PostGIS